- VPNs have gained a lot of popularity lately given the increase in privacy breaches and cyber threats.

-- The main differences between corporate and individual VPNs are the number of users they support, server quality, deployment, and dedicated servers and IP addresses.
+- Differences between corporate and individual VPNs include the number of supported users, server quality, and dedicated servers.

-- If you think your business could use a boost in privacy and protection, don't hesitate to take a look at our special Corporate VPN Hub and bookmark it for later reference.
+- If you think your business could use a boost in privacy and protection, you should invest in a corporate VPN.

-It goes without saying that a corporate VPN needs to be able to withstand multiple blows since they need to protect several devices at once, whereas personal ones are more individual-oriented.
+It goes without saying that a corporate VPN needs to be able to withstand multiple blows since they need to protect several devices at once.

 In the following sections we’ll get to learn what makes a good corporate VPN, how does it work, and maybe we’ll even teach you how to use one.

 First of all, we need to understand what a corporate VPN is and how is it different than a VPN for personal usage.

 A corporate (or business) VPN can offer an unmatched organization-wide level of security that covers the entire user base.

 It’s especially useful when the organization relies heavily on cloud resources or cloud computing.